You may be wondering…

 Reviewing the HPV FAQs below is a great place to start.

-The CDC notes that HPV vaccination may begin at age 9, and recommends routine HPV vaccination at ages 11-12.
+The CDC notes that HPV vaccination may begin at age 9, and recommends it routinely for the 11- to 12-year-old age group.

 Talk to your child’s doctor about the appropriate time for your child to get vaccinated.

-As a parent, you may be surprised to learn that your child can be exposed to HPV through adolescent sexual experimentation with someone who has HPV.
+As a parent, you may be surprised to learn that your child can be exposed to HPV through adolescent sexual experimentation—not just intercourse—with someone who has the virus.
+People can have the virus, pass it along, and not even know it.

 For most people, HPV clears on its own.
 But for those who don’t clear the virus, it could cause certain cancers later in life.

-Yes, males can get HPV and pass it on too.
-HPV can cause certain cancers later in life for both males and females.
+Yes, males can get HPV and pass it on, too.
+HPV can also affect males later in life with certain HPV-related cancers.

 For most people, HPV clears on its own.
 But for those who don’t clear the virus, it could cause certain cancers later in life.